philips-labs/siderite/README.md

 ```

 # configuration
-next you need to have a Iron.io instances provisioned through the HSDP Iron broker.
+next you need to have a Iron.io instances provisioned through an Iron.io service broker.
 The service details of this instance should be in your home folder as `~/.iron.json`.
 This can be done using the sequence of commands shown below:

 ```shell
 $ cf cs hsdp-iron dev-large-encrypted iron